mktwohy/mktwohy/README.md

 ## TimeCalc
 > **Links** [Repo](https://github.com/mktwohy/TimeCalc)

 Time arithmetic is something that is quite tedious to me.
 And, with a hybrid-remote job where I need to track my hours, it's something I need to do quite often.
-So, I wrote TimeCalc, a CLI [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) program for performing arithmetic with time and durations.
+So, I wrote TimeCalc, a CLI [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)-like program for performing arithmetic with time and durations.

 TimeCalc was written with [Kotlin-Native](https://kotlinlang.org/docs/native-overview.html), which compiles down to a binary executable rather than a JVM application.
-This makes it easier add the executable to PATH and run from the command line.
+This makes it easier to add the executable to PATH and run from the command line.

-### Features
 TimeCalc supports the following:
 1. Addition and subtraction
   ![TimeCalc - Addition and Subtraction](https://user-images.githubusercontent.com/69822801/208552095-b5499009-4fba-43c7-8fcf-65bfa5b3264c.gif)

 1. Parentheses
   ![TimeCalc - Parentheses](https://user-images.githubusercontent.com/69822801/208552108-09b6962f-c405-4cf1-961a-8732eabff517.gif)

-3. Variables (with a reserved variable, `now`)
+3. Variables and a reserved variable `now`
   ![TimeCalc - Variables](https://user-images.githubusercontent.com/69822801/208552122-86f2d28a-1eec-479d-90f8-ca921dff45d6.gif)

-### Example
 A common use case is seeing what time I will be ending work that day.
 Suppose I want to get 8 hours, and I've already spent an 5 hours and 26 minutes.
 In TimeCalc, this is achieved with the following:
 ![TimeCalc - Example](https://user-images.githubusercontent.com/69822801/208552281-256929eb-3a0e-4b99-8438-1d9842bb511e.gif)